-Kosovo was governed by the UN since 199910.
-The country was run by international administrators (some of whom have proved corrupt), financed by aid, the remissions of exiles, and crime.
-To quote an experienced and disillusioned aid worker: "When I came to Kosovo in 2000, many international officials were trying as best they could to push economic development projects.
-Now everybody seems to think Kosovo is incapable of producing anything and can only live on international aid, injections of money from Albanian exiles in Europe and the proceeds of organised crime" (Dérens 2003 a).
+Kosovo has been governed by the UN since 1999.13 The country was run by international administrators (some of whom have proved to be corrupt), financed by aid, the remissions of exiles, and crime.
+To quote an experienced and disillusioned aid worker:

+When I came to Kosovo in 2000, many international officials were trying as best they could to push economic development projects.
+Now everybody seems to think Kosovo is incapable of producing anything and can only live on international aid, injections of money from Albanian exiles in Europe and the proceeds of organised crime.
+(Dérens 2003a)

-The situation in Kosovo was described as "elephants in front of a water hole" ("Elefanten vor dem Wasserloch") by the German journal "Der Spiegel" in April 2008: International organizations and NGO's and their representatives are queuing to get their share of the international money.
-It is estimated, that the international community spent some 33 Billion Euro for their activities in Kosovo since 1999.
-This equals 1,750 euro per inhabitant and year.
-Nevertheless, the per capita cross national product is lower than that of North Korea or Papua-New Guinea, and the black or shadow economy contributes 30 to 40 % (Mayr 2008).
-A study by the independent Institute for European Politics in Berlin for the German Armed Forces (Jopp/Sandawi 2007) summarizes: "The international community as well as their representatives in Kosovo carry decisive joint responsibility for the alarming spread of mafia structures in Kosovo.
-They have damaged the credibility of international institutions by the open support of political-criminal actors in varied manner" Some examples: In 2007, a local translator, working for UN, EU or OSCE, earned some 800 Euro per month, an (local) medical doctor at a hospital 200, a teacher 150 and a police officer 220 Euro.
-Contracted Internationals in higher positions get 6,000 to 8,500 Euros.
-If seconded, they get their home salary, plus 3,000 Euro extra per month.
-UNMIK and the International Organisations involved have thousands of officials.
-These administrators usually spend six months to a year in Kosovo.
-With them, their individual and often the institutional memory is gone, new administrators try to reinvent the wheel, and locals loose trust in internationals (Hett 2006).
+The situation in Kosovo was described as "elephants in front of a water hole" ("Elefanten vor dem Wasserloch") by the German journal, Der Spiegel, in April 2008: international organizations and NGOs and their representatives queuing to get their share of the international donor money.
+It is estimated that since 1999 the international community has spent about 33 billion Euro on their activities in Kosovo.
+This amounts to 1 750 Euro per inhabitant per year.
+This notwithstanding, the per capita GDP is lower than that of North Korea or Papua-New Guinea, and the 'black' or 'shadow' economy contributes 30 to 40% (Mayr, 2008).
+A study by the independent Institute for European Politics in Berlin for the German Armed Forces (Jopp & Sandawi, 2007) summarizes:

+The international community as well as their representatives in Kosovo carry decisive joint responsibility for the alarming spread of mafia structures in Kosovo.
+They have damaged the credibility of international institutions by the open support of political-criminal roleplayers in a variety of ways.14

+Some examples: In 2007, a local translator, working for UN, EU or OSCE, earned about 800 Euro per month, whereas a local medical doctor at a hospital earned Euro 200, a teacher 150 and a police officer 220.
+Contracted 'internationals' in higher positions are paid 6 000 to 8 500 Euros.
+If seconded, they get their usual salary, plus 3 000 Euro extra per month.

-Whilst this article is finished (summer 2008), after the declaration of independence of Kosovo in February 2008, UN and EU are negotiating how the future international help for Kosovo may be organized.
+13 This paper was finalised in the summer of 2008, after the declaration of independence of Kosovo in February 2008, and still the UN and EU are negotiating how the future international assistance for Kosovo ought to be organized.